 An asset class is a group of securities that have similar financial characteristics, generally behave similarly in the marketplace, and are subject to the same laws and regulations.
-The three main asset classes are equities (stocks), fixed-income (bonds) and cash equivalents (money market instruments).
-Each of these asset classes is expected to reflect different risk and return characteristics, and perform differently in a given market environment.
+The three main asset classes are equities (stocks), fixed-income (bonds), and cash equivalents (money market instruments).
+Each of these asset classes is expected to reflect different risk and return characteristics, and perform differently in a specific market environment.

 Tactical Asset Allocation

-Tactical Asset Allocation is an active portfolio management strategy that rebalances the percentage of assets held in various categories in order to take advantage of market pricing anomalies or strong market sectors.
+Tactical Asset Allocation is an active portfolio management strategy that rebalances the percentage of assets held in various categories to take advantage of market pricing anomalies or strong market sectors.